 Before booking a tour, I recommend that you read the reviews at TripAdvisor.com.
 There are usually plenty of helpful tips in the comments to give one a "heads up" about what to expect or whether a different tour might be better.

 Then, head to a site like Viator.com or GetYourGuide.com to book a tour.
-If you book a tour using one of those sites, I recommend that you download their app so that you will have your electronic ticket at your fingertips.
+If you book a tour using one of those sites, I recommend that you download their app.
+It will let you have your electronic ticket at your fingertips.

 Have you taken a food tour?
 Where was it and what was the best thing you tried?